Classification via Two-Way Comparisons: Introduction

 \section{Introduction}

-Given a weighted, ordered \emph{query} set $Q$ partitioned into classes, we study the problem of computing a minimum-cost decision tree that uses equality tests (e.g., ``$q=4{?}$'') and less-than tests (e.g., ``$q<7{?}$'') to quickly determine the class of any given query $q\in Q$.
-(Here the cost of a tree is the weighted sum of the depths of all queries, where the depth of a given query $q\in Q$ is the number of tests the tree makes when given query $q$.)
+Given a weighted, ordered \emph{query} set $Q$ partitioned into classes, we study the problem of computing a decision tree that, given any query $q\in Q$, uses equality tests (e.g., ``$q=4{?}$'') and less-than tests (e.g., ``$q<7{?}$'') to quickly determine $q$'s class.
 We call such a tree a \emph{two-way-comparison decision tree (\twoWCDT)}.
-See Figure~\ref{fig: lead example}.
+Figure~\ref{fig: lead example} shows an example.
+In the special case where each class is a singleton (so identifies the query), we call such a tree a \emph{two-way-comparison search tree (\twoWCST)}.
+The goal is to find a \twoWCDT of minimum \emph{cost}, defined as the weighted sum of the depths of all queries, where the depth of a given query $q\in Q$ is the number of tests the tree makes when processing query $q$.

-A main use case for {\twoWCDT}s is when the number of classes is small relative to the number of queries.
-In this case a \twoWCDT can be significantly smaller than a lookup table, and, likewise, faster and smaller than a conventional search tree, because a search tree has to identify a given query $q$ (or the inter-key interval that $q$ lies in) whereas a decision tree only has to identify $q$'s class.
-Because they can be faster and more compact, {\twoWCDT}s are used in applications such as dispatch trees, which allow compilers and interpreters to quickly resolve method implementations for objects declared with type inheritance~\cite {chamber_chen_dispatching_1999,Chambers:1999:EMP:320385.320407}.
+Whereas search trees and lookup tables must identify the query $q$ (or the inter-key interval that $q$ lies in), a decision tree needs only to identify $q$'s class, so can be faster and smaller than a conventional search tree, and smaller than a lookup table.
+Consequently, decision trees are used in applications such as dispatch trees, which allow compilers and interpreters to quickly resolve method implementations for objects declared with type inheritance~\cite {chamber_chen_dispatching_1999,Chambers:1999:EMP:320385.320407}.
 (Each type is assigned a numeric ID via a depth-first search of the inheritance digraph.
-For each method, a \twoWCDT maps each ID to the appropriate method resolution.)
+For each method, its tree maps each type ID to its method resolution.)
+Chambers and Chen~\cite {chamber_chen_dispatching_1999,Chambers:1999:EMP:320385.320407} give a heuristic to construct low-cost \twoWCDTs, but leave open whether minimum-cost \twoWCDTs can be found in polynomial time.

-Chambers and Chen give a heuristic to construct low-cost {\twoWCDT}s, but leave open whether minimum-cost {\twoWCDT}s can be found in polynomial time~\cite {chamber_chen_dispatching_1999,Chambers:1999:EMP:320385.320407}.
-We give the first polynomial-time algorithm to find minimum-cost {\twoWCDT}s.
-The algorithm runs in time $O(n^4)$, where $n=|Q|$ is the number of distinct query values, matching the best time bound known for a special type of {\twoWCDT}s called \emph{two-way-comparison search trees ({\twoWCST}s)}, discussed below.
+We give the first polynomial-time algorithm to find minimum-cost \twoWCDTs.
+It runs in time $O(n^4)$, where $n=|Q|$ is the number of distinct query values.
+This matches the best run-time known for the special case of \twoWCSTs.
 The algorithm extends naturally to the setting where each query can belong to multiple classes, any one of which is acceptable as an answer for the query.
 The extended algorithm runs in time $O(n^3 m)$, where $m$ is the sum of the sizes of the classes.